istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 EOF
 {{< /text >}}

-This will share the spiffe-csi-driver with the Ingress Gateway and the sidecars that are going to be injected on workload pods, granting them access to the SPIRE Agent's UNIX Domain Socket.
+This will share the `spiffe-csi-driver` with the Ingress Gateway and the sidecars that are going to be injected on workload pods, granting them access to the SPIRE Agent's UNIX Domain Socket.

-3. Use [sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection) to inject the `istio-proxy` container into the pods within your mesh.
-See [custom templates](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#custom-templates-experimental) for information on how to apply the custom defined `spire` template into `istio-proxy`.
+1. Use [sidecar injection](/docs/setup/additional-setup/sidecar-injection) to inject the `istio-proxy` container into the pods within your mesh.
+See [custom templates](/docs/setup/additional-setup/sidecar-injection/#custom-templates-experimental) for information on how to apply the custom defined `spire` template into `istio-proxy`.
 This allows for the CSI driver to mount the UDS on the sidecars.

-Check istio-ingressgateway pod state:
+Check Ingress-gateway pod state:

 {{< text bash >}}
 $ kubectl get pods -n istio-system